sagemathinc/patchflow/README.md

 - https://www.npmjs.com/package/patchflow
 - https://github.com/sagemathinc/patchflow

+## Status

+All planned features and optimizations are implemented.

 ## Architecture

 Edits flow from editors through Patchflow, out to persistence, and back as remote patches: